Marble City, Oklahoma

-Marble City (often simply called Marble) is a town in Sequoyah County, Oklahoma, United States.
+Town of Marble City (often simply called Marble) is a town in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
 The population was 263 at the 2010 census, an increase of 8.7 percent over the figure of 242 recorded in 2000, making it the seventh-largest town by population in Sequoyah County, after Gans and before Moffett.

 History

-The area around what is now Marble City was considered part of Lovely County, Arkansas Territory until 1829.
+The area around what is now the Town of Marble City was considered part of Lovely County, Arkansas Territory until 1829.
 In that year, the Federal Government began moving the Western Cherokees from other parts of Arkansas Territory into this area, then called Nicksville.
 Non-Indian settlers were ordered to vacate, and the Arkansas Territorial Legislature ended its claim to the land.
 Dwight Mission took over Nicksville.
 The area became part of Indian Territory.

 A post office named Kidron was established in this area in 1835, to serve the Cherokee settlers in this area.
 The office moved to another location in 1858, where it was named Marble Salt Works.
 Another Kidron post office opened near Dwight Mission in 1859, but was discontinued in 1869.
 In 1869, the Post Office opened a new location named Kedron.
 By 1895, when commercial-scale quarrying of marble began in this area, the Kansas City, Pittsburg and Gulf Railroad (later known as the Kansas City Southern Railway) laid tracks through the area, the Kedron post office moved closer to the railroad and a marble quarry, and was renamed as Marble.
 The name was chosen because of its proximity to Oklahoma's only true marble outcrops.
 Commercial quarrying began there in 1895.
+It was renamed Marble City in 1906.
 The Ozark Marble Company operated the quarry from 1906 to 1914, producing material for building construction.

+One major project using marble from Marble City was the Oklahoma City's Pioneer Telephone Building.
+Another was the Administration Hall at Rice Institute, which is now Lovett Hall at Rice University: it is made of red St. Joe bricks made in Louisiana with clay from Buffalo Bayou in Houston, Texas; pink granite from Llano, Texas; and gray marble from Marble City, Oklahoma.

+The town's marble industry flourished until about 1916.
+The town shrunk, but regrew in the 1950s until experiencing another shrinkage in the 1960s when automobiles increased in popularity in the rural area.
+Drug epidemics increased in the 1980s and by 2015 every business in town had shut down.
+In 2025, the town has several churches, a Cherokee Nation community center, and Marble City Public Schools which serves pre-K thru 8th grade.

 Watie Davault served as mayor of Marble City for 47 years, when he retired in 1961.